 ABSTRACT: Cubic zirconium tungstate (α -ZrW2O8), a notorious negative thermal expansion (NTE) material, has been investigated within the framework of density functional perturbation theory (DFPT), combined with experimental characterization to assess and validate computational results.
-Spectroscopic, mechanical and thermodynamic properties have been derived from DFPT calculations.
-A systematic comparison of DFPT-simulated infrared, Raman, and phonon density-of-state spectra with Fourier transform far-/mid-infrared and Raman data collected in this study, as well as with available inelastic neutron scattering measurements, shows the superior accuracy of the PBEsol exchange-correlation functional over standard PBE calculations.
-The thermal evolution of the Grüneisen parameter computed within the quasi-harmonic approximation exhibits negative values below the Debye temperature, consistent with the observed NTE characteristics of α -ZrW2O8.
-The standard molar heat capacity is predicted to be $C_p^0 = 193.8$ and $192.2 \text{ J}\cdot\text{mol}^{-1}\cdot\text{K}^{-1}$ with PBE and PBEsol, respectively, ca. 7% lower than calorimetric data.
-These results demonstrate the accuracy of the DFPT/PBEsol approach for studying the spectroscopic, mechanical and thermodynamic properties of materials with anomalous thermal expansion.
+Using combined FT-IR measurements and DFPT calculations, new and extensive assignments were made for the far-infrared (<400 cm-1) spectrum of α -ZrW2O8.
+A systematic comparison of DFPT-simulated infrared, Raman, and phonon density-of-state spectra with Fourier transform far-/mid-infrared and Raman data collected in this study, as well as with available inelastic neutron scattering measurements, shows the superior accuracy of the PBEsol exchange-correlation functional over standard PBE calculations for studying the spectroscopic properties of materials with anomalous thermal expansion.